Alfa Romeo Giulietta review

 Interior, design and technology

-The Alfa Romeo Giulietta was facelifted in 2014, refreshed with a tweaked front bumper, a chrome grille and matt grey fog light surrounds.
-Different alloy wheels, extra colour choices and a higher quality interior also helped improve the car’s appeal, and there’s no doubt it’s one of the most stylish hatchbacks on the market.
+The Alfa Romeo Giulietta was facelifted in 2016, refreshed with a tweaked front bumper and a new grille.
+Different alloy wheels, extra colour choices and a slightly tweaked interior also helped improve the car’s appeal, and there’s no doubt it’s one of the most stylish hatchbacks on the market.

 In fact the Giulietta has very few competitors in the style stakes.
 Rivals like the Ford Focus and Volkswagen Golf are far more conservative, and well-finished details like the eye-catching front and rear LED lights, and hidden rear door handles really help the Alfa to stand out.

 However, the interior isn’t ultimately as pleasing as the exterior.
 Alfa has addressed some of the old car’s flaws, with sturdier seat bolsters, better quality leather on the steering wheel and anti-scratch paint finishes added, but the Giulietta just isn’t up to VW group levels of quality.